Monica Eastway

 Through education, leadership development, community engagement, and nature-connected practices, Eco Gerontology seeks to help grow a future where people and Nature can flourish together.

-I Advocate for Living Environments that Nurture:
+We Advocate for Living Environments that Nurture:

 • Daily access to Nature and the outdoors